j0rzsh/aws-iot-tfg/README.md

 ## Considerations

-Every Elasticsearch index represents a cropland.
-In this example, the cropland will be named "poc".
+Every Elasticsearch index represents a thing in a cropland.
+In this example, the cropland will be named "poc" an the things will be sensor1, sensor2, sensor3 and sensor4.
-Every Doc Type inside an index insideElasticsearch represents the different things (IoT Things).
-In this example four thing are created ()

 If more indices are going to be added, renaming of variables, outputs and scripts modifications must be made.